SammysHP/plus42/windows/README.txt

-About Free42
+About Plus42

+Plus42 is an advanced scientific programmable calculator, based on Free42.
 Free42 is a complete re-implementation of the HP-42S scientific programmable RPN calculator, which was made from 1988 until 1995 by Hewlett-Packard.
 Free42 is a complete rewrite and contains no HP code whatsoever.
+Plus42 builds on Free42 and adds algebraic expressions modeled after those used on the HP-27S and HP-17B/19B; attached units and unit conversions modeled after those used on the HP-48/49/50 series; directories for more organized storage of programs and variables; and a larger display, with 131x64 pixels or up to 8 lines of text.
 At this time, the author supports versions that run on Android, iOS, Microsoft Windows, MacOS, and Linux.

-Installing Free42:
+Installing Plus42:

-Copy Free42Decimal.exe (or Free42Binary.exe, or both) to wherever you want it, e.g. create a directory "C:\Program Files\Free42" and put it there.
+Copy Plus42Decimal.exe (or Plus42Binary.exe, or both) to wherever you want it, e.g. create a directory "C:\Program Files\Plus42" and put it there.
-When Free42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
+When Plus42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
-By default, these additional files will be stored in %APPDATA%\Free42, which is typically C:\Users\<YourUserName>\AppData\Roaming\Free42.
+By default, these additional files will be stored in %APPDATA%\Plus42, which is typically C:\Users\<YourUserName>\AppData\Roaming\Plus42.
-If you want to run Free42 from a removable drive, like a USB stick, and keep the state.bin, print.bin, and keymap.txt file with Free42 on that drive, create a file named "portable" in the same directory as Free42Decimal.exe or Free42Binary.exe.
-When Free42 sees this file, it will ignore %APPDATA%\Free42 and keep those files in its own directory.
+If you want to run Plus42 from a removable drive, like a USB stick, and keep the state.bin, print.bin, and keymap.txt file with Plus42 on that drive, create a file named "portable" in the same directory as Plus42Decimal.exe or Plus42Binary.exe.
+When Plus42 sees this file, it will ignore %APPDATA%\Plus42 and keep those files in its own directory.

-Free42 comes with two skins built in, but you may use different ones, by storing them in the directory where Free42Decimal.exe or Free42Binary are located, or (if not running from a removable drive with the "portable" file), in %APPDATA%\Free42.
+Plus42 comes with two skins built in, but you may use different ones, by storing them in the directory where Plus42Decimal.exe or Plus42Binary are located, or (if not running from a removable drive with the "portable" file), in %APPDATA%\Plus42.

-If Free42 does not run as is, you will also need to download and install the Visual C++ Redistributable for Visual Studio 2015 / 2017 / 2019.
+If Plus42 does not run as is, you will also need to download and install the Visual C++ Redistributable for Visual Studio 2015 / 2017 / 2019.
 You can download this package from https://www.microsoft.com/en-us/download/details.aspx?id=48145 (get the file vc_redist.x86.exe)

-Uninstalling Free42:
+Uninstalling Plus42:

-Remove Free42Decimal.exe, Free42Binary.exe, and %APPDATA%\Free42 and its
+Remove Plus42Decimal.exe, Plus42Binary.exe, and %APPDATA%\Plus42 and its
 contents.